10 things you should know about the sun to survive!

 For an average Earthman, the Sun is the source of life.
 But if you find yourself stuck in the desert, you will soon start thinking the opposite.
 Although it takes light from the Sun 8 minutes to reach our planet, it is still powerful enough to cause some serious health issues.According to professional travel guides at Aussie Writings, you have to be extremely careful before you go for the real desert adventure.
 Most of the time, you have to avoid sunlight but it could also do well on some occasions.
 In this article, we will show you 10 things you should know about the Sun to survive.

 Too much time in the Sun can cause exhaustion due to excessive loss of water and salt.
 The symptoms include nausea, headache, weakness, and many other.
 In case you don’t treat this condition, you can even experience the so-called heat stroke.

 • Sunburns & skin cancer

 We started with negative effects of sunlight exposure, so we must mention the consequences of the Sun’s UV radiation.
+This is why its so important to have tactical sunglasses because those UV rays can also affect your eyes.
 Besides unpleasant sunburns, a longer desert adventure could cause major consequences in the form of skin cancer.
 Needless to say, this is something you would like to avoid.

 • Get under cover